 The first year

 During the first year of a PhD track, there are several procedural milestones that need to be taken care of.
-It is the reponsibility of the main supervisor of a PhD candidate to be aware of these milestones and to complete them in due time (see link below).
+It is the reponsibility of the main supervisor of a PhD candidate to be aware of these milestones and to complete them in due time.

 First Year Assessment

-At the end of the first year, all PhD candidates must go through the First Year Assessment interview.
-This is a key evaluation point, which should lead to the so-called go/no-go decision: a decision regarding the extension of the PhD position to the full span of 4 years (or 3 years and 2 months).
+At the end of the first 10 (FGw) or 12 (FNWI) months, all PhD candidates must go through the First Year Assessment interview.
+This is a key evaluation point, which should lead to the so-called go/no-go decision: a decision regarding the extension of the PhD position to the full span of the PhD track.

 The main goal is to assess whether the PhD project is on track and whether the PhD candidate has high chances of successfully completing the PhD within the duration of their appointment.
 The interview also serves to monitor the quality of the supervision and training being received by the PhD candidate.